 Different Health Plan Ceilings

-- The following table provides information about the different health plans' payment ceilings, as of May 2017.
+- The following table provides information about the different health plans' payment ceilings, as of April 2018 (the updated amounts can be verified with your health plan).

 - It is recommended to verify the most up-to-date information with the health plans regarding which foods are included on the approved list, if there have been any changes with regard to the ceiling, specifics regarding coverage as part of a SHABAN (Additional Health Services plan).